lost-theory/python-live/lpl_01_advanced_python_features.md

 ## Bytes vs. unicode

-So far, when we have been writing and using strings, or reading and writing to a file, we have used only simple characters a..z, A..Z, 0..9, and a few punctuation marks.
+So far, when we have been writing and using strings, or reading and writing to a file, we have used only simple characters a..z, A..Z, 0..9, a few punctuation marks, and a few control characters like `\n`.
 These are called the "ASCII" characters.

-If you want to be able to read and write non-English languages, we need to use the `unicode` type, which is Python's string datatype for implementing the [Unicode standard](https://en.wikipedia.org/wiki/Unicode), which can represent almost every language on Earth (as well as mathematical symbols and things like [emoji](https://en.wikipedia.org/wiki/Emoji#In_the_Unicode_Standard)).
-Unicode strings start with the character `u`:
+If you want to be able to read and write non-English languages, we need to use the `unicode` type, which is Python's string datatype for implementing the [Unicode standard](https://en.wikipedia.org/wiki/Unicode).
+Unicode is a database of thouands of characters which can represent almost every language on Earth (as well as mathematical symbols and things like [emoji](https://en.wikipedia.org/wiki/Emoji#In_the_Unicode_Standard)).
+Unicode strings start with the character `u` and behave just like the byte strings we have been using:

 ```python
 >>> #byte string: